JUNE 17, 2017

 - Nighttime entertainment sets up in the club dance hall

-- Live entertainment plays in the club dance hall
+- Legendary Detroit performer DJ Shortround plays in the club dance hall

 - The heartiest exhibitors continue book sales in the ballroom

 - Everyone lives happily ever after